Skip to content

 Beckham + Mbappé Law€200,000~€30,000–34,000~15–17%

-Approximate estimates [VERIFY: calculate using 2026 Madrid regional rate and national/regional split under Art.
-93 IRPF Act].
+Approximate estimates.
+Recalculate using the 2026 Madrid regional rate (DL 1/2010, as published in BOCM) and Art.
+93 LIRPF national/regional split before using in client advice.
 Excludes Social Security contributions and other taxes.
 Each case requires individual analysis.

 Foreign-source income under the stacking arrangement